Book Tour and Activities on the Go!

 The trails of alpine and deodars are arched on the corners of the routes and the pleasant sunshine makes the aura even more beautiful.
 If you are a first-timer then you should head in these months.
 The local guides can help you the best with the weather as the region faces a drastic change in climatic conditions.

-The cost of Hampta Pass trek starts from INR 8500 per adult where you can enjoy 30% off.
+The cost of Chandratal Lake Trek With Hampta Pass starts from INR 8500 per adult where you can enjoy 30% off.
 In case, you are traveling in a group you can also enjoy great discounts on group bookings.

 The best time for this trek is from June to October as in the winter months the routes are all snow-covered and the trekking is closed.
 The package is inclusive of meals, transfers, guide, stay, and various other amenities and one must ensure that they select the best package with all-inclusive facilities.